hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - Monitor all alarms via SNS.
 - Enable Interface Endpoints if deploying in private subnets.
 - Limit Security Group CIDRs.
+- Always enable KMS encryption for S3 and EBS in production environments using your custom CMK KMS key.

 ### General Recommendations
 - Review scaling thresholds periodically.